-The royal runner showed his class with a Hardwicke win at Royal Ascot last summer and everything, from form to pedigree, indicates that he'll enjoy the soft ground after a week of heavy rain.
+Royal runner Dartmouth showed his class with a Hardwicke win at Royal Ascot last summer and everything, from form to pedigree, indicates that he'll enjoy the soft ground after a week of heavy rain.

 Meanwhile, Mark Johnston's Permian will pay the Â£85,000 supplement for the Derby after his victory in the Dante Stakes, a race that has produced the winner of flat racing's showpiece on ten previous occasions, most recently Golden Horn in 2015.

 "It's great to have a live chance in the Derby because this wasn't in our plans just two weeks ago," said Johnston, while admitting he couldn't remember his last runner in the race.

 "He's just progressing and no-one holds any fear for us and I could see from two furlongs out that he was going to win.
 In the Dante you find out if you're a Derby horse and we've certainly got one."